 Below is a list of other considerations that an options writer should understand and apply when researching what calls to write.

 - Trading options on large companies is easier than for smaller companies.
-Trading options on companies like T, Verizon (VZ), Prudential (PRU), and Discover (DFS), is much easier than trading options on companies like Physicians Reality (DOC), Iron Mountain (IRM), and Old Republic International (ORI).
-This is due to both company size and stock price volatility (or stability); REITs typically have low price volatility and fairly illiquid options.
+Trading options on companies like AT&T, Verizon (VZ), Prudential (PRU), and Discover (DFS), is much easier than trading options on companies like Physicians Reality (DOC), Iron Mountain (IRM), and Old Republic International (ORI).
+This is due to both company size and stock price volatility (or stability); Real Estate Investment Trusts typically have low price volatility and fairly illiquid options.

 - In selling covered calls, you will get your best option prices (premiums) on days when the underlying stock is rising sharply.
 I typically write calls on up days and roll up and out on down days.
 The latter part of that sentence may sound like a contradiction.
 On days when the market (or a stock) is sharply up, near term options are impacted much more than are long term options.
 Because you are buying back your near term option, you want the option price (premium) to be as low as possible.
 You also want the long term option you are simultaneously selling to be as high as possible.
 This typically is the case when the market or the stock is heading down.